yevgenis-shapiro/terraform-kong-api-gateway/README.md

 ✅ Sophisticated deployment models like Declarative Databaseless Deployment and Hybrid Deployment (control plane/data plane separation)
 ✅ Native ingress controller support for serving Kubernetes
 ```

+🚀 Technologies

+The following tools were used in this project:

+    Redpanda + Kafka + Kafka Connect + Kafka Schema Registry

+✅ Requirements

+Before starting 🏁, you need to have Git, Kubernetes, Terraform